 While Mount Kenya is certainly a worthwhile destination for alpine climbing; Kenya also offers excellent cragging and even some sport climbing.
 There are several hundred documented routes within one hour from Nairobi giving residents endless weekends of climbing where you would never dream of having to queue.
 These crags also provide a good place to warm up before heading up to the peaks of Mount Kenya.
 Crags further beyond the Nairobi area offer some challenging big wall and bush climbing with several routes waiting to be opened.
 In all of the climbing areas, you are likely to see much of the big game for which Kenya is famous including giraffe, zebra and a variety of antelopes.
 If you are lucky you may spot leopard or lion, but then you are far more likely to encounter fresh hyrax faeces on the ledge you thought was going to be a perfect handhold!

 The most popular crag in Kenya is certainly Lukenya, located just 45 minutes from Nairobi.
 The Mountain Club of Kenya owns the land on which most of the cliffs are located, and as such, access is free for members.
 Arrangements can be made for visitors to get temporary or even daily membership if necessary.
 Lukenya offers a variety of climbing routes including face climbs, some jamming cracks, and overhangs in difficulty ratings of up to E4 6b (and increasing!).
 The first route was opened in 1936 when Arthur Firmin put up “Arthur’s Horror” (Severe) but visitors nowadays often do the climbs in the 5b to 5c range located on Main Wall, Upper Cliffs or Edinburgh Castle.
 Lukenya, with its good-quality routes in all grades, is also an excellent place to provide instruction and the MCK provides a chance for first-time and intermediate climbers to learn something during the Beginners’ and Intermediate Climbing Meets, each offered several times a year.
+You can find out more about Lukenya in this dedicated page.

 Also within an hour from Nairobi, you will find “Frog” Cliffs.
 Frog has over 100 established single-pitch routes but the best routes are in the higher grades.
 All the routes are easy to find and are very accessible as they are numbered.
 Near Frog lie two other crags worth noting: Ndeiya and Embarabal have hundreds of one and two pitch climbs of varying grades.
 Both require some hiking, particularly Embarabal which is notoriously bushy and difficult to find.